Date/Time

 There will be opportunities for discussion throughout each session.

-The 3-part course will be facilitated by experienced colleagues from the River Learning Trust.
+This course will be facilitated by experienced colleagues from the River Learning Trust.

 Barb Timms is a secondary teacher and former Deputy Head with over 30 years’ experience, specialising in pastoral care, safeguarding and supporting vulnerable children.